What is Data Transformation?

 • Data Transformation – Data transformation involves altering the data from its raw form to a structured form that is easy to analyze via queries.
 Transformation also involves enhancing the data to provide attributes and references that increase standardization and ease of integration with other data sources.

-• Data Lake – Data lakes are centralized data storage facilities that automate and standardize the process for acquiring data, storing it and making it available for profiling, preparation, data modeling, analysis and reporting / publishing.
-Data lakes are often created using cloud technology, which makes data storage very inexpensive, flexible and elastic.
+• Data Lake – Data lakes are centralized data storage facilities that automate and standardize the process of acquiring data, storing it, and making it available for profiling, preparation, data modeling, analysis, and reporting/publishing.
+Data lakes are often created using cloud technology, which makes data storage very inexpensive, flexible, and elastic.

 • Trends / Outlook for Data Transformation